jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 ## Invoking JSON Web Services [](id=invoking-json-web-services)

 How you invoke a JSON web service depends on how you pass in its parameters.
-We'll discuss how to pass in parameters below, but first you need to understand how your invocation is matched to a method, especially when a service method is overloaded.
+In this tutorial, you'll learn how to include parameters in web service invocations.
+First, you need to understand how your invocation is matched to a method, especially in the case of overloaded service methods.

-The general rule is that you provide the method name and *all* parameters for that service method--even if you only provide `null`.
+The general rule is that you provide the service method name and *all* parameters for the service method--even if you only provide `null`.

 It's important to provide all parameters, but it doesn't matter *how* you do it (e.g., as part of the URL line, as request parameters, etc.).
 The order of the